Soldelli/gait_anomaly_detection/ALV/README.md

 ## Note
 The smartphone used in the paper submission is an "Asus Zenfone 2".</br>
-The application have been tested also on a "LG Nexus 5X".
+The application has been tested also on an "LG Nexus 5X".